 'We're in the south to help and protect the Afghan people to reconstruct their economy and democracy.
 We would be perfectly happy to leave in three years time without firing one shot.'

-Following the September 11 terrorist attacks in America, Britain deployed to Afghanistan with the US and other allies to destroy al-Qaeda, and the Taleban that had backed them.
+Following the '9/11' terrorist attacks in America, Britain deployed to Afghanistan with the US and other allies to destroy al-Qaeda, and the Taleban who had backed them.

 The Taleban’s last stronghold was captured on 7 December.
 An interim government was declared.